tiger31/evejs/README.md

 _evejs_ supports 4 hooks:
  - before - runs at the beginning of suite execution (before execution of any member)
  - beforeEach - runs before execution of each suite member
- - afterEach - runs after execution of each site member
+ - afterEach - runs after execution of each suite member
  - after - runs at the end of suite execution (after each member is complete)

 Let's check an example: